IBM/knative101-eventing/step1/README.md

     ```

     There are three parameters in the `spec` of a CronJobSource:
-    - schedule: a cron format string.
+    - schedule: a [cron](https://en.wikipedia.org/wiki/Cron) format string.
 Here `"*/1 * * * *"` means every minute
-    - data: the data to be posted to the target, in CloudEvent format.
+    - data: the data to be posted to the target, in json format.
     - sink: the URI messages will be forwarded on to.
-Here we use `event-display`, which is the Knative service we just created.
+Here we `Kind` and `name` to specify a Knative Service `event-display`, which we just created.

     Create the CronJobSource `cronjobs` by running below command: